Judge, Yankees pound Price for 4-game sweep of Red Sox | New Country 923

 Judge, Yankees pound Price for 4-game sweep of Red Sox

+“It’s been a crazy year in that way, with the amount of things that have happened to guys physically,” manager Aaron Boone said.
+“But it’s also been something that’s been a real rallying cry for us.”

+X-rays on Urshela were negative but he had wraps on both legs after the game.
+He said he was feeling better and planned to travel with the team to Baltimore.

 With only three projected regulars in the batting order, the banged-up Yankees won their fifth straight and completed the first four-game sweep of their longtime rivals since August 2009.
-New York (72-39) maintained its eight-game lead in the AL East over Tampa Bay and dropped the third-place Red Sox a whopping 14 1/2 behind — not to mention 6 1/2 games out of a playoff spot.
+New York (72-39) maintained its eight-game division lead over Tampa Bay and dropped the third-place Red Sox a whopping 14 1/2 behind — not to mention 6 1/2 games out of a playoff spot.

+“That’s what we’re supposed to do.
+We’re a first-place team,” Judge said.
+“We just went out there and took care of business.
+It doesn’t matter who we play.”

-Boston has dropped eight in a row for the first time since an eight-game skid in July 2015.
+Boston has lost eight in a row for the first time since an eight-game skid in July 2015.

-Still, no pleasure comes without pain for the Yankees these days.
-All-Star second baseman Gleyber Torres was lifted in the late innings with a core injury and sent to the hospital for tests.
-Third baseman Gio Urshela was removed a few innings after fouling a ball off each leg in a span of three pitches.
+“Overall, a horrible week,” manager Alex Cora said.
+“There’s no doubt in my mind these guys can turn it around.”

 The rollicking sellout crowd of 47,267 gave a struggling Price the Pedro Martínez treatment, chanting “Who’s your daddy?” during his latest flop at Yankee Stadium.